 - It is best to seek appropriate help at a pornography addiction treatment center that can address all accompanying problems.

 Addiction distorts brain functioning.
 It alters the naturally produced neurotransmitters in the brain that regulate communications between the cells, the muscles, and the organs.
-Pornography addiction needs to be treated by medical professionals knowledgeable in addictive behaviors.
+Pornography addiction needs to be treated by medical professionals knowledgeable about addictive behaviors.

 There are two sides to addiction: the physical and the psychological.
-The emotional aspect of a this addiction must be examined closely and treated, if a return to healthy sexual behavior is to occur.
+The emotional aspect of this addiction must be examined closely and treated if a return to healthy sexual behavior is to occur.
 Individual and group therapy coupled with family therapy (if the family is involved) is as crucial as the attention paid to the physical addiction.

 Withdrawal symptoms may accompany the cessation of behavior associated with porn addiction.
-An addict needs to learn about the nature of addiction, the “people, places, and things” concept that can trigger a return to addictive behavior, stress reduction techniques, self estimable behavior and a host of other addiction related issues that can help a person manage abstinence.
+An addict needs to learn about the nature of addiction, the “people, places, and things” concept that can trigger a return to addictive behavior, stress reduction techniques, self estimable behavior and a host of other addiction-related issues that can help a person manage abstinence.

-Oftentimes, an individual suffering from a this addiction will also suffer from a mental health disorder such as depression, anxiety, antisocial behavior, obsessive-compulsive disorder, or a drug or alcohol addiction.
+Oftentimes, an individual suffering from this addiction will also suffer from a mental health disorder such as depression, anxiety, antisocial behavior, obsessive-compulsive disorder, or a drug or alcohol addiction.
 Under such circumstances, a proper diagnosis is necessary to treat all addictions and mental health disorders.